dsoftware763/anirban-angular-node-test/README.md

     DB_PASS=root
     DB_NAME=anirbantest
     ```

+4. Make sure you have existing database same as the name in .env file
+    To use dump :` npm run restore`

-4. Start your app in dev mode
+5. Start your app in dev mode

     ```
     npm run dev